 STB management is responsible for establishing and maintaining effective internal control over reporting.
-The STB assessed the effectiveness of its internal control over reporting, including safeguarding of assets and compliance with applicable laws and regulations in accordance with the requirements of OMB Circular A-123, Appendix A. In FY 2021, Appendix A activities included conducting an entity, process, and transaction level assessment of the controls over reporting. the STB documented and assessed internal controls over two business processes:
+The STB conducted its assessment of the effectiveness of the STB's internal control over reporting in accordance with the requirements of OMB Circular A-123, Appendix A. During FY 2022, the STB documented and assessed internal controls over two business processes:

-- Travel Management Test of Design and Test of Effectiveness - Procure to Pay Test of Design
+- Financial Reporting Test of Design and Test of Effectiveness - Human Resources Test of Design and Test of Effectiveness

-A review was also performed on the annual Statement on Standards for Attestation Engagements 18 (SSAE 18) Service Organization Control (SOC) Type II Report from the Department of Transportation (DOT) Enterprise Services Center (ESC) to determine if the financial systems complied with Federal Financial Management system requirements.
+A review was also performed on the annual Statement on Standards for Attestation Engagements 18 (SSAE 18) Service Organization Control (SOC) Type II Report from the Department of Transportation (DOT) Enterprise Services Center (ESC) to determine if the financial systems complied with Federal

+Financial Management system requirements.

-Based on the results of the assessments, STB provides reasonable assurance that internal controls over reporting were operating effectively and no material weaknesses were identified.
+Based on the results of the assessments, the STB provides reasonable assurance that internal controls over reporting were operating effectively, and no material weaknesses were identified.